 12-6.
-Moving a SQL Profile
+Transporting a SQL Profile to a Different Database Problem

 You have a test database and want to extract all of the SQL profiles from the test database and move them to a production database.

 Listed next are the steps involved with transporting a SQL profile from one database to another: